harimedasani/JavaScript/README.md

     Adding Methods to Objects: Defining functions within objects to perform actions on the object's data.

     Using the this Keyword: Understanding and using this to refer to the object in which a method is defined.

+Loops:

+    While Loop: Repeats a block of code as long as a specified condition is true.

+    For Loop: Repeats a block of code a specified number of times.